iharsuvorau/twinnims/README.md

 rsync -avz public/ twinnims@twinnims.eu:~/public_html/
 ```

-That's it.

 ## Getting Started

 To add new pages, news articles or any other piece of content you need:

-- to [install Hugo](https://gohugo.io/getting-started/installing/) on your computer, here is the list of pre-built binaries: https://github.com/gohugoio/hugo/releases -- choose the one for your OS
+- to [install Hugo](https://gohugo.io/getting-started/installing/) on your computer, here is the list of pre-built binaries: https://github.com/gohugoio/hugo/releases — choose the one for your OS
 - to copy the repository onto your local machine `git clone https://iharsuvorau@bitbucket.org/iharsuvorau/twinnims.git`
 - `cd twinnims`
 - run `hugo new news/my-news.md` to create a news article